Are you worried about:

 Get in touch with your local carer service

 Your local carer service may also be able to help.
 They will know exactly what is available where you live.
-In England and Wales some local carers services from Carers Trust have paid, trained carer support workers who can take over the caring role for you in the short term.

 Find your local carer service.
 You can also search online by typing the name of your nearest town and 'carer'.